Mithymna: Geography

 It is located NE of Eressos, N of Plomari and NW of Mytilene.

 The town (pop.
 1,399 at 2011 census) is on the northern part of the island, just some 6 km north of the popular beach town of Petra.
 One of the most noticeable features of the town is the old Genoese fortress on the hill in the middle of the town.
 The town's agora is located on the uphill road to the fortress and is popular among tourists, with many historic shops, cafés and restaurants.

 The municipal unit of Míthymna stretches eastward from the town along the northern part of the island; it is the island's smallest municipal unit in land area at 50.166 km².
 Its population was 2,255 at the 2011 census.
 The next largest towns in the municipal unit are Árgennos (pop.
 240) and Sykaminéa (207).

 Molyvos Beach is one of the Blue Flag beaches in Lesbos.
 The shoreline is pebbled, but the seabed consists entirely of soft sand and remains shallow for a considerable distance.
 The agora and fortress are visible from the beach.

 History

 As Methymna, the city was once the prosperous second city of Lesbos, with a founding myth that identified an eponymous Methymna (Greek: Μήθυμνα), the daughter of Macar and married to the personification of Lesbos.
+In epic tradition, the hero Achilles besieged Methymna during the time of the Trojan War, and was assisted by the Methymnian princess Pisidice who opened the city gates in exchange for him marrying her.
+Achilles then sacked Methymna with Pisidice's help, but afterwards he had her stoned by his soldiers for treason.